 The Administrator was incorporated under the provisions of the ABCA on July 14, 2021.

-During the existence of the Trust, the Administrator's sole business activity will be acting as administrator of the Trust.
+During the existence of the Trust, the Administrator's sole business activity has been acting as administrator of the Trust pursuant to the terms and conditions of the Administrator Agreement.